CompCogNeuro/sims/ch4/self_org/README.md

 * `Train Run` to go through multiple runs, each of which starts with different random initial weights.
 This process may take several minutes to complete.
 Switch to viewing the `Train Run Plot` to see a record of the `UniqPats` statistic for each of the 8 runs.

 > **Question 4.1:** How many times across the 8 runs was there a less-than-10 result for the UniqPats number of uniquely represented lines, with the default parameters?
+(Note that the 8 runs are numbered from 0 to 7 in the plot.)

 # Parameter Manipulations